The network for trade,

 Just a few miles over the Border with Scotland, so we've included it in our list!

 Beyond Borders hosts this unique, wee, eclectic festival of international debate, books, art, film, music and nature, seeking to break down barriers between identities and ideas.

 Named after Nana, the big dog who looked after the children in Peter Pan, Big DoG is an exciting family festival in Dumfries in March.

-A spring book festival in Gatehouse of Fleet.
+A book festival in Gatehouse of Fleet.